monk-io/docs/docs/gui/scaling.md

 ---

-Monk enables easy manual and automatic scaling of any kit.
+MonkOS enables easy manual and automatic scaling of any kit.

 To set kit’s scale select it and go to **Scale** tab in **Kit Configuration** panel.